ahmadawais/WPGulpTheme/ReadMe.md

 A theme to demonstrate simplest implementation of WPGulp Boilerplate.
 ![WPGulpTheme](https://i.imgur.com/DzCCnKz.png)

 ## What Can [WPGulp](https://github.com/ahmadawais/WPGulp) Do?
- 1. Sass to CSS conversion
- 2. JS concatenation
- 3. Watch files
- 4. Live reloads browser with BrowserSync
+ 1. Live reloads browser with BrowserSync
+ 2. CSS: Sass to CSS conversion, Autoprixing, Sourcemaps, CSS minification.
+ 3. JS: Concatenates & uglifies Vendor and Custom JS files.
+ 4. Images: Minifies PNG, JPEG, GIF and SVG images.
+ 5. Watches files for changes in CSS or JS

 ##Getting Started ?
 - Configure the project paths in gulpfile.js (Line #23 to #47)
 - Open the project folder in the terminal and type `sudo npm install`  wait for the files to get downloaded.
 It will take about 2 minutes to add a node_modules folder inside your project.
 - Once the download is complete type `gulp` and boom!

-##Can You Build Just What's Needed?
-Sure!
-Here you go, it's called [WPGulp](https://github.com/ahmadawais/WPGulp)

 ##Prerequisite & Gotchas
 - Tested and built on Mac OS Yosemite.